 Brompton Swimming Club

-Brompton Swimming Club (BSC) was organised in 2006 to meet the demands for more swimming opportunities once children had outgrown the successful Swim School programme at Fulham Pools, West London.
+Brompton Swimming Club (BSC) was formed in 2006 to meet the demands for more swimming opportunities once children had outgrown the successful Swim School program at Fulham Pools, West London.
 In twelve short years, we have gone from strength to strength.
 Today, we have a comprehensive competitive program that caters to all swimmers - from pre-competitive and development, to county, regional, national and masters level.

-Brompton Swimming Club aims to provide an enjoyable, healthy, supportive learning environment where champion swimmers can thrive.
-The club actively encourages swimmers of all ages and abilities to take part in competitions to at least the county or county development level.
-We strive to nurture and support champion swimmers all the while giving every swimmer a chance to enjoy the many aspects of competition and its rewards.
+Brompton Swimming Club aims to provide an enjoyable, healthy, supportive learning environment where champion swimmers can thrive should they be willing to make the sacrifices necessary to reach their potential.
+The club actively encourages swimmers of all ages and abilities to take part in competitions giving every swimmer a chance to enjoy the many aspects and benefits of sport.